ekin-ceylan/medium-stats-vizor/README.md

 > The extension seamlessly adds today’s statistics to your Medium stories without altering the page layout.

 ### Today Views and Today Reads Explained
 -   **Today Views:** _All Views (Member Views)_
     Displays the total number of views today (including both members and non-members), with member views shown in parentheses.

 -   **Today Reads:** _All Reads (Member Reads)_
     Displays the total number of reads today (including both members and non-members), with member reads shown in parentheses.

+## 🤝 Contributing
+Contributions are welcome!

+If you would like to contribute:
+- Please **fork** this repository.
+- Create a new branch for your changes.
+- Open a **Pull Request** describing your updates.

+> For major changes, please open an issue first to discuss what you would like to change.

-## Notes
+## 🛣️ Roadmap

--   Future plans include:
 - Bulk fetching all today's stats automatically
-    -   Exporting stats as CSV
+- Exporting today's stats as CSV
+- Adding better error handling (retry on failure)
+- Chrome Web Store and Firefox Add-ons publication

-## License
+## 📜 License

 MIT License